kuzudb/kuzu-blog/src/content/post/2024-01-04-llms-graphs-part-1.md

 I think the higher-level question of studying the effects of data modeling in more depth is a very good direction.
 As LLMs get smarter, I would expect that the presence/absence of a pound sign or the style of English should matter less.
 These look more like syntactic differences that can be automatically detected over time.
-Modeling choices are more fundamental and relate to the clarity and understandibility of the records that will be queried by the LLM.
+Modeling choices are more fundamental and relate to the clarity and understandability of the records that will be queried by the LLM.
 So identifying some rules of thumb here looks like the promising path forward.
 Let me list a few immediate questions one can study:

 *Important Future Work 2.1: Effects of normalization/denormalization.* If the shortcoming of GPT-4 is